Industry representatives, consumer organisations and other bodies provide advice and expertise on important issues regarding smart meters.

 The GB energy sector is regulated primarily through the Electricity Act 1989 and Gas Act 1986, both of which have been amended on numerous occasions to reflect developments in government policy.
 These Acts prohibit a number of activities, such as the supply of electricity, except under licence.
 Licence holders are then required to comply with the relevant conditions contained within their licence; non-compliance with these conditions is enforceable by the Gas and Electricity Markets Authority or Ofgem.
 Below these licence conditions sit a number of industry codes which contain the technical and commercial obligations that govern participation in licensed activities.

-Significant changes to this regulatory framework will need to be made in order to achieve the government’s vision for every home - and smaller non-domestic premises - to have smart metering equipment.
-These changes will include:
+Significant changes to this regulatory framework are being made in order to achieve the government’s vision for every home - and smaller non-domestic premises - to have smart metering equipment.
+These changes include:

-- amendments to existing energy licences and industry codes, for example to require suppliers to roll out smart meters by a date in 2020, and consequential changes to legislation, licences and codes
+- amendments to existing energy licences and industry codes, for example to require suppliers to roll out smart meters, and consequential changes to legislation, licences and codes

-- the introduction of a new Smart Energy Code; this will set out the rules, right and obligations for all parties for the new enduring metering arrangements in Great Britain
+- the introduction of a new Smart Energy Code; this sets out the rules, rights and obligations for all parties for the new enduring metering arrangements in Great Britain

 Process for carrying out regulatory change

 The government is, after appropriate consultation, making the regulatory changes that are necessary to implement these arrangements, principally using powers conferred on the Secretary of State by the Energy Act 2008 and extended by the Energy Act 2011.
 These powers provide for the Secretary of State to make changes to legislation, licences and codes, and to introduce a new licensable activity for the purposes of supporting the roll-out of smart meters.
 These changes are being made in a number of phases over the duration of the smart metering implementation programme.
 Further information will be published on this webpage as appropriate.

 Amendments to the regulatory framework